Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Method

 \subsubsection{Feature Extraction}

-We extract a sentence-level trajectory from the completed greedy CoT.
-The CoT text is segmented into $T$ sentences $\{s_t\}_{t=1}^{T}$ using punctuation and newline boundaries.
-For each sentence $s_t$, the inference pipeline provides a probability signal $p_t\in(0,1)$ (e.g., a per-sentence confidence proxy from greedy decoding) and an uncertainty signal $H_t$ (per-sentence entropy).
-We additionally compute a prefix length $L_t$, defined as the cumulative word-token count in the CoT prefix up to sentence $t$.
-This yields a trajectory
+We extract a sentence-level trajectory from the completed CoT.
+The CoT text is segmented into $N$ sentences $\{s_n\}_{n=1}^{N}$ using punctuation and newline boundaries.
+For each sentence $s_n$, we retain a scalar confidence signal $p_n\in(0,1)$ derived from the answer-choice distribution, an uncertainty signal $H_n$ computed from token-level generation entropy, and the prefix length $L_n$, defined as the cumulative number of word tokens up to sentence $n$.
+The resulting trajectory is

-From $\mathcal{Z}$, we construct a per-sentence feature vector by concatenating numeric trajectory features and lightweight linguistic features.
-The resulting feature sequence is $\mathbf{X}\in\mathbb{R}^{T\times D}$, where $D=32$ in the full setting.
+We then construct $\mathbf{X}\in\mathbb{R}^{N\times D}$ by concatenating trajectory-based numeric features with sentence-level linguistic features, yielding $D=32$ features per sentence.
+Additional preprocessing and implementation details are provided in Appendix~\ref{appendix:implementation}.

-\paragraph{Numeric trajectory features.} Table~\ref{tab:num_features} summarizes the numeric features computed from $(p_t,H_t,L_t)$.
-These features capture confidence magnitude, uncertainty, temporal trends, and short-term stability along the reasoning trajectory.
+\paragraph{Numeric trajectory features.} Table~\ref{tab:num_features} summarizes the numeric features computed from $(p_n,H_n,L_n)$.
+These features capture local confidence and uncertainty, prefix-level information, temporal changes, and short-term stability along the completed reasoning trajectory.

-\paragraph{Linguistic features.} In addition to numeric signals, we extract lightweight linguistic features from the sentence text $s_t$ and its relation to the prompt (question and answer options).
+\paragraph{Linguistic features.} In addition to numeric signals, we extract lightweight linguistic features from the sentence text $s_n$ and its relation to the prompt (question and answer options).
 These features capture text statistics, reasoning style, and topical alignment, without using any text embeddings.
 Table~\ref{tab:ling_features} summarizes the linguistic features.

-In our main experiments, we use both numeric and linguistic features, resulting in a 32-dimensional feature vector at each sentence.